melvinwi/EDWCI/README.md

 The DI architecture comprises three **layers** and two supporting **components**.

-The DI Layers providing storage are layers:
+The DI Layers providing storage are:

 (1) **Staging** (layer) -  storage location for "raw" system of record data

-(2) **Data Store** (layer) - longterm storage location for transaction data and conformed master data objects
+(2) **Data Store** (layer) - long-term storage location for transaction data and conformed master data objects

 Supporting the promotion of data from Staging --> Data Store are components: